yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain user_id (required), group_id (required), and actor_user_id (required).
 2. Call lookup_user to verify the user exists before creating the membership.
 3. Call lookup_group to verify the group exists before creating the membership.
-4. Call commit_group_memberships to create the user_groups membership record.
+4. Call address_group_memberships to create the user_groups membership record.
-5. Create an audit entry with create_new_audit_trail.
+5. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Requester not authorized
 - User or group not found